alperenkoranaizmir-rgb/SyncraPHP/WEBSOCKETS.md

  Alternative (recommended): Soketi or laravel-echo-server
  - These are independent WebSocket servers that implement the Pusher protocol and do not require PHP packages or changes to your application's Composer dependencies.
  - Soketi (https://github.com/soketi/soketi) is a performant, actively maintained Rust/Node-compatible server with a simple Docker image.
 It speaks the Pusher protocol so your existing Echo client and `broadcast`/`pusher` driver configuration will work if you point the host/port to the Soketi instance.

+ - Laravel Echo Server (https://github.com/tlaverdure/laravel-echo-server) is a Node-based server that also implements the Pusher protocol.
+It is straightforward to run via Docker and integrates well with Laravel Echo as an on-prem alternative to Pusher.

  Quick Soketi setup (Docker Compose)